KumoCorp/kumomta/docs/reference/kumo/start_esmtp_listener.md

 ## relay_hosts

 Specify the hosts which are allowed to relay email via this ESMTP service.
+Each item can be an IP literal or a CIDR mask.

 The defaults are to allow relaying only from the local host: